 Maybe you thought didn’t need to worry about custody issues in your divorce because you and your soon-to-be ex haven’t had kids yet.
 Or you thought all your custody issues were taken care of with the kids you have.
-But if you and your ex have remaining embryos for future children, you might have one last issue to take care of.
-Here is an overview of just some of the issues that can arise when trying to determine which spouse gets custody of shared embryos.
+But if you and your ex have remaining embryos for future children, you might have one more issue to address and one that may not be as easy to resolve.

 New Technology and the Law

 Recent innovations in reproductive technology have helped many couples and individuals achieve pregnancies that may have been impossible even a few years ago.
 As with many innovations, however, rapid scientific advances have brought with them new ethical and legal dilemmas, some of which aren’t yet covered by state law.

-Embryo Custody Disputes: Real-Life Cases
+Getting Custody of the Embryos: Real-Life Cases

 Take the case of a Tacoma, Washington couple who had two embryos formed with donor eggs and the husband's sperm "left over" after a successful birth using a surrogate.
 The couple had the eggs frozen with the intention that they, too, would someday be implanted in the uterus of a surrogate mother.
 The couple later divorced, and the husband wanted to place any children born from the embryos for adoption in a two-parent family outside the state of Washington.

 An Illinois court struggled with a similar problem in another case involving a couple’s frozen embryos, ordering in late 1999 that they remain frozen until the court could sort out the weighty constitutional questions involved.
 In that Cook County case, the husband and wife were in the midst of divorce when the husband asked the court to order the wife not to attempt to become pregnant through implanting the embryos they had frozen earlier in their marriage.
 The court issued the requested order, ruling that custody of the embryos would be decided as a part of the divorce trial.

 Such couples would be well advised, however, to discuss the legal implications of their decisions with an experienced lawyer before the fact, so that if for some reason they do not live together happily ever after, they will have prepared themselves as well as possible to deal with the legal and ethical challenges presented by their situation.